truffls/sign-in-with-apple-using-django/backend.md

 This is also described in Apple's documentation [Creating the Client Secret](https://developer.apple.com/documentation/signinwithapplerestapi/generate_and_validate_tokens).

 ### Implement a custom backend

-Now that you have all the things ready, you can start with the custom backend.
-Python Social Auth implements OAuth 2.0 standards but apple has some differences in their flow.
-So in order to complete apple sign in you have to extend `BaseOAuth2` and customise or override some functions.
+Now that you have the client secret generation ready, you can start with the custom backend.
+Python Social Auth implements OAuth 2.0 standards but Apple has some differences in their flow.
+In order to complete Sign In with Apple you have to extend `BaseOAuth2` and customize or override some functions.

 - `get_key_and_secret` override this as you have to generate the client secret the way mentioned above
-- `get_user_details` override just to give the email address or other user information back to the Python Social Auth framework
+- `get_user_details` override just to give back the email address or other user information to the Python Social Auth framework
-- `do_auth` override do_auth method as you need to verify the code or access token given by mobile client from apple and get the ID token from which other details can be extracted.
+- `do_auth` override do_auth method as you need to verify the code or access token given by the iOS client from Apple and get the ID token from which other details can be extracted.

 ### What is so important about the ID Token?

-As the response of the validate token call, Apple return `id_token` which contains several things but two things are very important.
-Email and sub, where sub is the unique user id and email is the email address of the user, fake or real.
+With the response of the validate token call Apple returns an `id_token` that contains bunch of information.
+Two things are very important: `sub` (subject) is the unique user id and `email` is the email address of the user, fake or real.

-You can decode the token by using JWT like:
+You can decode the token by using JWT:

 ```python
 decoded = jwt.decode(id_token, '', verify=False)
 ```

 This is described in Apple's documentation [Generate and Validate Tokens](https://developer.apple.com/documentation/signinwithapplerestapi/generate_and_validate_tokens).

-We have created `AppleOAuth2` class as a custom backend doing Sign In with Apple using Python Social Auth.
+We have created a `AppleOAuth2` class as a custom backend for Sign In with Apple using Python Social Auth.

 ```python
 import jwt